+Comments from Luiz Maurer

 UNITED STATES OF AMERICA

 FEDERAL ENERGY REGULATORY COMMISSION

 Regional Transmission Organizations ) Docket No. RT01-100-000

 Enron Power Marketing, Inc.’s Comments

 on the Mediation Report For the Southeast RTO

 On July 12, 2001 the Commission directed Administrative Law Judge Bobbie J. McCartney to convene a mediation for 45 days to form a single Regional Transmission Organization (“RTO”) in the Southeast in Docket Nos: RT01-34-000 (SPP), RT01-74-000 (GridSouth), RT01-75-000 (Entergy) and RT01-77-000 (Southern, etal.).
 The Commission also encouraged the participation of parties in Docket No. RT01-670-000 (GridFlorida) and other interested parties, including State Commissions, Tennessee Valley Authority and the South Carolina Public Service Authority (Santee Cooper).
 Pursuant to the Commission’s order in this docket, Judge McCartney issued a Mediation Report for the Southeast RTO on September 10, 2001.